Ultimate Guide to Food Tours Marrakech for Authentic Cuisine

 Typical Foods Sampled

 Food tours Marrakech introduce you to essential Moroccan dishes.
-You’ll likely try tagines (slow-cooked meat and vegetable stews in special cone-shaped pots), couscous (steamed semolina topped with vegetables and meat), pastilla (sweet-savory pastry filled with chicken or pigeon), and harira (tomato-based soup with beans and lentils).
+You’ll likely try tagines (slow-cooked meat and vegetable stews in special cone-shaped pots), couscous (steamed semolina topped with vegetables and meat), pastilla (sweet-savoury pastry filled with chicken or pigeon), and harira (tomato-based soup with beans and lentils).

 Tour Structure and Format